 Herd immunity to COVID-19 through infection is not a good substitute for a vaccine.
 The death rate for COVID-19 is significantly higher than similar diseases like the flu.

 Based on the current mortality rate, herd immunity to COVID-19 through infection would likely lead to a high number of illnesses and deaths.

 “If we achieve herd immunity through actual infection with COVID, we can expect between 1 million and 1.5 million Americans to die,” Dr. Goldman says.
 “We would have a level of death that I think most Americans would find unacceptable.”

 When Will Herd Immunity Against COVID-19 Be Reached?

 Vaccine distribution is currently taking place throughout the United States.
 However, a significant amount of the population — anywhere between 60% and 90% of Americans — must get vaccinated to reach herd immunity.

-Because more than 300 million people live in the United States, herd immunity will take several months.
+Because more than 300 million people live in the United States, herd immunity will take a long time.

 Because of how quickly SARS-CoV-2 mutates, it is possible for variants of the virus to continue to circulate in the future, similar to the flu.
 But vaccines and other methods of immunity can keep it in check.